 The key aim of this research project was to increase understanding of the role of international funding in developing countries in supporting climate change adaptation (CCA) across scales and, especially, on the ground.
 Three questions informed the research:

-1.)
-How to track and measure the change in adaptive capacity of beneficiaries and implementers as a result of CCA programmes?;
+How do we to track and measure the change in adaptive capacity of beneficiaries and implementers as a result of CCA programmes?;

-2) what is the effectiveness of CCA projects implemented by local organisations with international funding? and
+What is the effectiveness of CCA projects implemented by local organisations with international funding?

 The study was based on a review of existing literature and extensive fieldwork.
 The programme: “Taking Adaptation to the Ground: A Small Grants Facility for Enabling Local Level Responses to Climate Change" served as the case study for analysis.